abhishek-kumar-code/Redfish_Public/Specification.md

 * Services shall respond with these status codes as appropriate.
 * Exceptions from operations shall be mapped to HTTP status codes.
 * Redfish Services should not return the status code 100.
 Using the HTTP protocol for a multipass data transfer should be avoided, except upload of extremely large data.

+Mike to add clause about "Use 400 for default client badness" and "Use 500 for default service badness".

 | HTTP Status Code                                           | Description |
 | ---                                                        | ---         |